On diffeomorphisms of even-dimensional discs: Introduction

 \subsection{Acknowledgements}

+We would like to thank the anonymous referee for their comments and suggestions.
 AK was supported by NSF grant DMS-1803766.
-ORW was partially supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.
+ORW was supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 756444), and by a Philip Leverhulme Prize from the Leverhulme Trust.

 \addtocontents{toc}{ }